ansys/pyedb/doc/source/workflows/job_manager/job_manager.rst

 Overview
 --------

-The Job Manager Backend is a **hybrid async/sync service** that schedules and monitors HFSS / 3D-Layout simulations on:
+The job manager backend is a **hybrid async/sync service** that schedules and monitors HFSS / 3D-Layout simulations on:

 * Local workstations (sub-process)